-Finally, the young man Wu found something that people called “chicken treasure” (a valuable thing found in the body of a chicken) that was very similar to the “strange object”.
+Finally, the young man Wu found something that people called “chicken treasure” (a very valuable thing found in the body of a chicken) that was very similar to the “strange object”.
 They contacted several companies that had sold this type of chicken treasure to ask for appraisal.
 Immediately, many chicken treasure auction companies in Shanghai and Shenzhen came to their home to learn more about the “strange object” that the family found.

 In Eastern medicine books, there is no prescription using Ke Bao, so until now the true value of "Ke Bao" is still controversial.